NETWAYS/gitlab-training/day1/05_Branching/01_Intro.md

 * Objective:
  * Create and checkout a new branch
 * Steps:
- * Create a new branch from the current master branch
+ * Create a new branch `feature/docs` from the current master branch
- * List the branches
+ * List the branches with `git branch`
- * Checkout the new branch
+ * Checkout the new branch with `git checkout feature/docs`
 * Bonus:
  * Verify how `git checkout -b` works
  * Explain how it helps here